brminnick/Perfect-Gift/README.md

 ### Step 1: Downloading the Solution Repo

+In this step, we will fork and clone the solution repo to our local machine.

 0. Star the [Solution Repo](https://github.com/brminnick/Perfect-Gift)
-> **Note** Starring the repo will help it become more discoverable, helping more folks achieve the solution
+> **Note** Starring the repo will help it become more discoverable, helping more devs achieve the solution
 - In a browser, navigate to the [Perfect Gift repo](https://github.com/brminnick/Perfect-Gift)
 - In the browser, tt the top of the page, click **Star**
 ![GitHub Star](https://user-images.githubusercontent.com/13558917/71127002-02e06b00-219f-11ea-9c10-347049d4fcf7.png)